mapljs/framework/README.md

-A compiler framework for web frameworks.
+A route compiler for web frameworks.

 Features:
 - Route grouping